SEASONS

 • The second seasonal node, ‘Summer’, was released on 23 January 2024.
 It was recognized as a finalist for the Arab Bank Switzerland Digital Art Prize and was subsequently acquired by the bank for their collection

-• The third seasonal node, ‘Autumn’ will debut at ‘THE PATH TO THE PRESENT, 1954–2024’ from July 2 - August 10, 2024, on the occasion of the GENERATIVE ART SUMMIT by Foundation Herbert W. Franke.
-The exhibition curated by Anika Meier will showcase artists from different generations, from the early 1950s until today, working in the field of generative art and AI
+• The third seasonal node, ‘Autumn’ debuted at ‘THE PATH TO THE PRESENT, 1954–2024’ from July 2 - August 10, 2024, on the occasion of the GENERATIVE ART SUMMIT by Foundation Herbert W. Franke.
+The exhibition curated by Anika Meier showcased artists from different generations, from the early 1950s until today, working in the field of generative art and AI.
+Link to Manifold

 • •